sst-summer/MiniAMR-DPCPP/README.md

-  create buffer using outputArray send buffers to fpga kernel store outputArray into bp->array end for
+  create buffer using outputArray send buffers to fpga kernel store outputArray into bp->array end for'

 Kernel Execution:

-for all cells sent to kernel
+'for all cells sent to kernel
   store into local_array BRAM
 end for
 for all cells sent to kernel